therompster/mifi/api/README.md

 sudo apt-get update
 sudo apt-get install mysql-server

-# On macOS with Homebrew
-brew install mysql
 ```

 2. Run the database setup script to create the database and user